Attifyon/CurveSuite-doc/docs/curve_manipulation/displace_curves.md

 !!!tip "Noise Texture Node"
     The Noise Texture node exists both in geometry nodes and shader nodes.
 If you find it hard to visualize how each parameter affects the final result, it may be helpful to toy with the node within shader nodes to get a better idea of how it works.

-* **Relative Noise?:** When this option is enabled, rather than using world-space coordinates, this modifier will use the spline index as the X coordinate and spline factor as the Y coordinate of the noise texture's coordinate input.
+* **Relative Noise?:** When this option is enabled, rather than using world-space coordinates, this modifier will use the spline index as the X and Z coordinates and spline factor as the Y coordinate of the noise texture's coordinate input.

 !!!warn "Scale Relativity"
     This parameter also affects the **Texture Scale** parameter's impact on the effect, meaning that enabling this and setting the first input of the texture scale to zero will make every curve have the exact same noise, and adjusting the second input will adjust how much variance the noise gets along the curves' lengths.
-While Relative Noise enabled, the third input of Texture Scale affects nothing.
+While Relative Noise enabled, the third input of Texture Scale will act as a sort of offset on the first input

 * **Normal Surface:** By default, the offsetting applied to the curves is based on their normals and tangents.
 When a mesh object with a surface is specified in this parameter, the surface normal of the nearest surface of this object is used instead of the curve's own normal in the calculations.